ltfcode/learngit/README.md

 # learngit
 learn git first time
   today is 2016.07.25
   creat a new branch name is dev
+  TEST of git push origin